Factory ship: Freezer trawler

 A freezer trawler fully processes the catch on board to customers’ specifications, into frozen-at-sea fillet, block or head and gutted form.
-Factory freezer trawlers can run to 60 to 70 meters in length and go to sea for six weeks at a time with a crew of over 35 people.
+Factory freezer trawlers can run from 60 to 70 meters in length and go to sea for six weeks at a time with a crew of over 35 people.
 They process fish into fillets within hours of being caught.
 Onboard fishmeal plants process the waste product so everything is utilized.

 The world's largest freezing trawler by gross tonnage is the 144-metre-long Annelies Ilena ex Atlantic Dawn.
 In 2015, the Annelies Ilena was detained by the Irish Navy and the Sea Fisheries Protection Agency for breach of regulations.
 The owners were subsequently fined 105,000 Euros for illegally fishing in Irish waters.
 She is able to process 350 tonnes of fish a day, can carry 3,000 tons of fuel, and store 7,000 tons of graded and frozen catch.
 She uses on board forklift trucks to aid discharging.